Dadangdut33/simple-wallpaper-changer/readme.md

     <a href="https://github.com/Dadangdut33/simple-wallpaper-changer/network/members"><img alt="GitHub forks" src="https://img.shields.io/github/forks/Dadangdut33/simple-wallpaper-changer?style=social"></a>
 </p>

 Simple Wallpaper Changer, a simple yet useful wallpaper changer.
 This app does what it says on the title, it changes your wallpaper based on album set by You as the User.
-It has nightmode and random wallpaper feature.
-It is made in electron using vanilla js, bulma css, and electron forge.
+It has nightmode, random wallpaper feature, and multi-monitor support.
+It is made in electron using vanilla js, [some npm modules](https://github.com/Dadangdut33/simple-wallpaper-changer/blob/master/package.json), bulma css, and electron forge.
+Also available at [sourceforge](https://sourceforge.net/projects/simple-wallpaper-changer/)

 ---